How DSPy Works

 Type: training-loop

-Trigger: ChatAdapter parsing fails → Fall back to JSONAdapter with same inputs (exits when: Successful parse or both adapters fail)
+Trigger: ChatAdapter parsing fails → Fall back to JSONAdapter, attempt structured parsing again (exits when: Successful parse or final failure)

 Type: retry

-Trigger: LM call fails or times out → Retry with exponential backoff via tenacity (exits when: Success or max retries exceeded)
+Trigger: LM API call fails or rate limited → Wait with exponential backoff, retry API call (exits when: Success or max retries exceeded)

 Type: retry